 A program of Home- and Community-Based Services, The Gathering serves people experiencing early- or mid-stage memory loss and provides a respite to caregivers.

 Donate your gently used clothing for others in the community.

 A day of varied service projects that typically occurs in early spring.

 Come to a monthly circle meeting or a spring or fall program to explore missions as, through our learning opportunities, contributions, and service, we try to address the root causes of many conditions harming women, children, and youth.

 Make cloth bags and liners for Days for Girls kits.

-This group developed after our Up All Night sermon series, focused on what worries keep you awake.
-The Up All Night group has thus far focused on issues of social and climate justice.
+This group developed after our Up All Night sermon series, about what worries keep you awake, and, as its name suggests, focuses on issues of social and climate justice.

 Help your neighbors in need by stocking food or assisting shoppers at the food shelf.